DANS-KNAW/dd-vault-ingest-flow/docs/dev.md

 So you will have to update the generated `dd-validate-dans-bag/etc/config.yml`, perhaps keep copies of the files or comment lines to switch between both situations.

-* remove one level from `../../` in the schema locations.
 * `dataverse: null`
 * `vaultCatalog.baseUrl: https://dev.transfer.dans-data.nl/vault-catalog`